openintegrationhub/openintegrationhub/services/secret-service/README.md

 ### Specifics

 - User authentication and authorization is done currently by introspecting the IAM token.
 The introspect returns user id, tenant membership and permissions.
 - Sensitive data in a secret (password, accessToken, refreshToken) are masked with stars `***` and aren't displayed plain in the response.
-To see the raw data, the requester must have the `secrets.raw.read` permission (see IAM).
+To see the raw data, the requester must have the `secrets.secret.readRaw` permission (see IAM).
 - When fetching an OAuth2 based secret, this service checks if the accessToken has expired or will expire in the next 10min (configurable).
 If so, the service will automatically refresh the access token, store it in the secret object and return this updated secret.
 - If a secret containing an OAuth2 token is being refreshed, the `lockedAt` flag is set with the current timestamp.
 When secret is updated, the `lockedAt` property is set to `null`.
 Parallel requests to this secret will undergo a back-off strategy, until a predefined threshold is reached (see `refreshTimeout` in the config, default: 10s).
 If the secret has not been refreshed in the mean time, a new attempt will be started.
-The number of retries is limited by `TBD`.
+The number of retries is limited to 3.
 - A secret can have more than one owner.
-There are two types of delete: one removes the owner from the secret owners array if there are more than one.
-The more privileged delete requires a special permission (see: `secretDeleteAny`).
+There are two types of delete: **a)** if a secret has more than one owner, then remove only the current owner (user-id) otherwise delete the secret entirely,  **b)** the more privileged delete requires a special permission (see: `secretDeleteAny`).

 #### Default Settings